Victoria Covid lockdown restrictions: latest update to Melbourne and regional Vic coronavirus rules explained

 Can I have visitors to my house?

-No visitors are allowed to your home, other than an intimate partner.
-People who live alone will be able to form a “single bubble”.
-If you live alone, you can make a bubble with another person, who can visit you.
+Despite lockdown restrictions being lifted, Daniel Andrews said visitors are still not allowed to your home, other than an intimate partner.
+People who live alone will be able to form a “single bubble” with another person, who can visit you.

-Related: Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand
+Related: Covid border restrictions across Australia: where you can and can’t travel between states – and to New Zealand

 Can I travel interstate?